camel-ai/owl/community_usecase/Profile_generation/README.md

 - Make sure all API keys are properly configured
 - Check the console logs for detailed error information
 - Ensure the `templates/` directory exists and contains `index.html`
+- **If the generated profile looks unstyled**: Make sure you're opening the HTML file directly from your file system, not through the web interface